 The Parade of Nations on Saturday promises to be more colorful than ever, said Lotta Baumann, SPIFFS executive director.
-All ethnic member groups, dressed in their native costumes and carrying American flags and their country's flags, will parade into ThunderDome, she said.
+Ethnic member groups, dressed in their native costumes and carrying the American flag and their country's flag, will parade into the ThunderDome, she said.

 During the fair, groups will perform ethnic folk dances and songs.
 Continuous informal performances, many with audience participation, will be new to the festivities and include activities such as cooking demonstrations and country line dancing.

 The Friday Night Extravaganza! is a new fair event.
-From 5 to 8 p.m., Mexican, Colombian, Trinidadian, Polynesian and the Ranganiketan dancers will perform.
+Beginning at 5 p.m., Mexican, Colombian, Trinidadian, Polynesian and the Ranganiketan dancers will perform.

 "I don't want people to say, "I've been, I don't want to go again,'